 Attach a schedule, listing by type and amount, all allowable deductions that are not deductible elsewhere on Form 1120-F.

-See Special rules below for limits on certain other deductions.
-Also, see Pub.
+Examples of other deductions include the following.
+See Pub.
 535 for details on other deductions that may apply to corporations.